ogradyc01/GoldenCheetah/Upgrade_v3.2_Troubleshooting_Guide.md

 _Note: The responsibility if a file is required or not / if you delete it is totally yours. - Sorry - please use the information given here to make your decision_

-## Files cannot not be moved to the sub-folders - special case e.g. after restore of parts of the system
+## Files cannot not be moved to the sub-folders

+Depending on OS/File Source/... there are cases where a file cannot be moved the the sub-folder.
+We try first to "move" the file, if this does not work we try to "copy" the file.
+If both steps fail, the upgrade process reports this as an error.
+Since GoldenCheetah expects all files being stored in their respective sub-directory, this is a CRITICAL problem and needs to be resolved if you want to have you data complete and consistent.

+_What to do:_

+_Check the files and errors - as they are reported in the upgrade log.
+Check the file on it's relevance and the type.
+You can move configuration files, logs, backup files manually to their respective sub-directory.
+For activity files which are not .JSON type, please check if the conversion to .JSON was successful, then you can move the file as well to /imports - otherwise try to import the file manually to GoldenCheetah.

+In all cases (especially if you delete files) be sure to have a backup of the file stored in another place in case you later find out that the deletion was a mistake._

+_Note: The responsibility if a file is required or not / if you delete it is totally yours. - Sorry - please use the information given here to make your decision_

+## Deletion of copied files failed

-If GoldenCheetah had problems to move a file when doing the upgrade first time - but was able to create a copy of the file to the respective sub-directory, the athlete is marked to be successfully upgraded - and the log reports the files for your information only.
-You can check the reported files / re-check if they exist in the target sub-directory and can delete them (**from the athlete root folder**).
+There are cases where the upgrade procedure is successful in copying a file to the sub-directory (if moving fails) - but the deletion of the source file fails.
+This case is also reported as an error and needs to be fixed.
+You need to verify if the reported files "really" exist in the target sub-directory and should then delete them (**from the athlete root folder**).
+Also here please backup any file you plan to delete to another place in case you later find out the the deletion was a mistake.

-If - for whatever reason (e.g. a partial restore of your system) - the upgrade flag of the athlete is removed (on OSX that flag its stored in a .PLIST file, on Windows it's stored in the registry), with the next start GoldenCheetah will run the upgrade process again.
-Any existing / orphan files in the athlete root directory are processed by the upgrade - and will lead to "cannot move file" errors - since the files already exist in the target directory (from the previous successful upgrade).
-(By intend the Upgrade procedure is NOT overwriting any files in the target sub-directories - because they may already contain changes which happened after the first upgrade.)
+_What to do:_

+_You need to verify if the reported files "really" exist in the target sub-directory and should then delete them (**from the athlete root folder**).
+Also here please backup any file you plan to delete to another place in case you later find out the the deletion was a mistake._

 You now need to remove the files which are reported as errors as described in the previous section - 'What to do'

+_Note: The responsibility if a file is required or not / if you delete it is totally yours. - Sorry - please use the information given here to make your decision_

 ...